 Use Cases: Two-zone chambers are suitable for products that need to be subjected to extreme heat and cold in a relatively short amount of time.

-2- Three-Zone Thermal Shock Chambers
+2- Three-Zone Thermal Shock Chamber

 A three-zone thermal shock chamber adds an intermediate zone between the heating and cooling areas.
 This middle zone, often referred to as the “transition zone,” allows for a more gradual change in temperature.
 The primary advantage of this design is that it can reduce the stress caused by sudden temperature shifts, making it ideal for more delicate products or materials that require slower transitions to avoid immediate failure.